bptlab/gryphon/index.md

   - inside the mongo client create a database named gryphondb with the command `use gryphondb`
     - if you named your database differently, you need to adapt the database name in `config.js` by editing the property `MONGODB_HOST: 'mongodb://localhost/YOUR_DATABASE_NAME`
 5. Run `grunt` (in the gyphon directory) to build the UI files and to compile all script sources.
+6. Run the express server by calling node `bin/www` on the command line.
+7. You can now access the editor in your browser at [http://localhost:3000/](http://localhost:3000/)

 ## Running gryphon
 Once your environment is set up, you can start the editor as follows